slerman12/UnifiedML/README.md

 | :white_check_mark:  | Heatmap confusion matrix  | Classify |
 | :white_check_mark:  | Class sizes (scatterplot)  | Classify |

-> *&#9432; Note: the scatterplot is currently only with respect to evaluation data.*
+> *&#9432; All Suites support line graphs and bar charts.
+Only Classify supports heatmaps and class sizes.
+Note that the scatterplot is currently only with respect to evaluation data.*

 </details>